cds-snc/gcds-docs/src/en/get-started/html.md

   <li>.NET</li>
 </ul>

-If you’re using React, Angular, or Vue frameworks, browse the <gcds-link href="{{ links.installation }}">installation page</gcds-link> for framework-specific options.
+If you’re using React, Angular, or Vue frameworks, browse the <gcds-link href="{{ links.getStartedDevelop }}">installation page</gcds-link> for framework-specific options.

 ## Select the package you’re using